Starting at Whole Foods in Richmond and finishing at The Turks Head in St. Margarets…

 Oliver Postgate: Of Bagpuss, Noggin the Nog and Clangers fame attended Kingston College of Art.

-Cesar Picton: Black slave who became a ‘Gentleman’ and merchant lived in Kingston and Thames Ditton.
-More
+Cesar Picton: Black slave who became a ‘Gentleman and merchant’ lived in Kingston and Thames Ditton.
+Cesar Picton Senegal to Kingston upon Thames

 Alfred Bestall: Illustrator of Rupert Bear lived at 58 Cranes Park in 2004 and Flat 8 Beaconsfield House 44 Ewell Road in Surbiton.
 Alfred continued to draw the front cover illustrations for the Rupert Bear Annuals until he was 81.
 He also lived on Villiers Rd and Guilford Avenue.